Ch0wW/dfsv-fixes/README.md

 Minimum requirements:
 - 64 bit Debian-based Linux system
-- 150 * # of servers MB of RAM
+- 150MB of RAM * # of servers
-- 1.5 GB of free storage
+- Around 2GB of free storage
 - NFS client support (nfs-common package)

 **Renting a VPS (*If you have your linux system ready, feel free skip ahead to the next section*)**